glide112/SampleWebRTC/README.md

 # SampleWebRTC
-Sample WebRTC client for iOS (iPhone/iPad) which can communicate with SIP related servers.
+Basic WebRTC video client sample for iOS (iPhone/iPad) which can communicate with SIP related servers.

 ----------------------------------------------------